Saturday, 28 February 2015

 AJWAIN PARATHA

-Ajwain Parathas are parathas where carom seeds are added to the wheat flour and made into a dough.
-In many a parts of South Asia, flat breads are a staple.
-Hence we are used to using various types of ingredients while making chapati or paratha to give them a different touch, making them even tastier and flavourful.
-Carom seeds have digestive properties, so using them in various recipes is quite common in many parts of South Asia.
+Because carom seeds have digestive properties, using them in various recipes is quite common in many parts of South Asia.
 In India, it is more common in Northern India.
-In line with perfect cultural harmony it is prepared in other states too.
-Food has no boundaries.
-Its acceptance depends upon our taste buds.
-One of my very known person is expecting and a punjabi.
+In line with perfect cultural harmony, it is prepared in other states too.
+Food has no boundaries, the acceptance depends upon our taste buds.
+One of my known person is expecting, she is a Punjabi.
 I get for her various Bengali curries and she happily eats them.
 I just have to take care of few things, suppose I omit using sugar, make it spicier to suit her taste buds.

 INGREDIENTS :